 Harden off your Newfoundland seedlings by bringing your plants outside during the day and back inside at night, gradually letting them adjust to the colder temperatures.
 Create a special outdoor seedling gym area where your seedlings can train outdoors with still some moderate protection from the wind before transplanting them into your outdoor garden patch.

-Don’t Let your Staycation Greenhouse get too Crowded
+Don’t Let your Newfoundland Greenhouse get too Crowded

 At first, your Newfoundland greenhouse may feel sparse and empty, but soon that will change to crowded with plants competing for space.
 If plants get too crowded, they can’t grow to their full potential.